10 B2B Marketing Trends For 2021-2025

 Second, organic reach on LinkedIn is relatively high.

-For example, we have previously promoted some of our content here on Exploding Topics on LinkedIn.
+For example, we have previously promoted some of our content on LinkedIn.

-And we saw more reach there compared to similar posts on Facebook or Twitter.
+And we saw more reach there compared to similar posts on Facebook and Twitter.

-Searches for “video marketing” are steady, but up over the last 5 years.
+Searches for “video marketing” are relatively steady over the last 5 years.

 One industry study found that 92% of marketers consider video “important” for their company’s marketing efforts.

-And there’s no shortage of videos that work well for B2B marketing.
-For example:
+And there’s no shortage of videos that can work for B2B marketing:

 - YouTube videos